idrisr/debjig/README.md

 1. Where the heck does `debjig` get its name from?

-> It's a portmanteua of debug and jig.
+> It's a portmanteau of debug and jig.
 When working with one's hands, one of the most important abilities you can have is to make custom tools for each job, aka a jig.
 This package is a jig to help exploring new code.